gauthamk/tip-calculator/README.md

    4 hours
 * Which required and optional stories have you completed? <br />
    Settings Page </br>
-* GIF walkthrough of all required and optional stories  </br>
+* GIF walkthrough of all required and optional stories  <br />
   <img src='https://raw.githubusercontent.com/gauthamk/tip-calculator/master/tipp.gif' />